devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 **\(a\) Deploy to Environment**

 Select the environment where you want to deploy your application.
-Once you select the environment, it will display the `Namespace` corresponding to your selected environment automatically.

 **\(b\) Namespace**

-As we discussed earlier, Selected environment in `Deploy to Environment` will display here automatically.
+This field will be automatically populated with the `Namespace` corresponding to the `Environment` selected in previous step.

 Click on `Create Pipeline` to create CD pipeline.